 Honestly, I wouldn't recommend most travellers to spend a lot of time in Devonport.
 This is simply because there are so many other great places to stay in Tasmania with more activities and attractions.
 However, if you are transiting on the ferry to and from Melbourne, below are the three best accommodation options worth considering.

-- Tiny Tom - Tiny Tom is located centrally in Devonport adjacent to the Mersey River and just 1 kilometre from the Devonport Ferry Terminal.
-The rooms are fully-furnished apartments that include garden views, barbecue facilities and a patio.
+Tiny Tom is located centrally in Devonport adjacent to the Mersey River and just 1 kilometer from the Devonport Ferry Terminal.
+The rooms are fully furnished apartments that include garden views, barbecue facilities, and a patio.

-- Views Forever Devonport - If it's a night of luxury you're after, an executive-furnished apartments in the Views Forever Devonport might be just the ticket for you.
-This studio apartment offering features a patio with incredible sunset views over Don Heads, the Bass Strait and Coles Beach.
-You'll get everything you need in these open-plan apartments, including a self-contained kitchenette, dining are and lounge area.
+If it's a night of luxury you're after, executive-furnished apartments in the Views Forever Devonport might be just the ticket for you.
+This studio apartment offers a patio with incredible sunset views over Coles Beach.
+It has everything you need.

-- Argosy Motor Inn - A no-frills comfortable and most importantly, affordable option close to the ferry terminal is the Argosy Motor Inn.
+A no-frills comfortable and most importantly, affordable option close to the ferry terminal is the Argosy Motor Inn.
 For those coming off or planning to board the ferry, a night at Argosy is an excellent choice.
-This is one of the more budget-friendly places to stay in Devonport and only 4 minutes from the terminal.

 10. The East Coast